BHFock/git-cl/docs/design-notes.md

 ### Key Features

 - Add/remove files to/from changelists.
+- Show status grouped by changelists.
 - Stage or commit all files in a changelist.
-- Show status grouped by changelists.
-- Delete changelists when done.
+- Stash changelists and create branches from changelists.

 ## Technical Architecture